Sri Akal Takht Sahib literally means 'Eternal Throne'.

 Ahmad Shah had the Akal Bunga completely demolished.
 Sikhs, however, continued to hold the Sarbat Khalsa in front of the ruins and decided at one such gathering on Vaisakhi, 10 April 1765, to rebuild the Akal Bunga as well as the Harmandir.

 Funds for this purpose had already been set apart from the pillage of Sirhind in January 1764.
 The work was entrusted to Bhai Des Raj, who was also furnished with Guru ki Mohar or the Guru's seal to enable him to raise more funds.

 The construction of the ground floor of the Akal Bunga was completed by 1774.
 The rest of the five - storeyed domed edifice was completed during the reign of Maharaja Ranjit Singh.
-The gilded dome atop the building was built by Hari Singh Nalva at his own expense.
+It is said the first floor of the Akal Takht was completed on the instructions of Jassa Singh Ahluwalia.
+The second floor was completed on the instructions of Maharaja Ranjit Singh at a cost two lac and ninety-five thousand rupees (a huge amount of money at the time).
+The gilded dome atop the building was built by Sardar Hari Singh Nalwa at his own expense.